 The first and simplest option is to use the built-in self-timer to trigger the camera with a certain delay.
 I usually use 2 seconds, but more time might be necessary if you’re shooting from a more unstable object like a bag, which takes a bit of time to “settle”.

 Second, you can use a cable or wireless remote shutter release to trigger the camera.
 These can be purchased for about 5-30$ and will isolate you from the camera, provided the chord doesn’t pull on the camera when you operate the trigger.
+Here are some shutter releases for Canon, Nikon and Sony cameras on Amazon.

 As a third option, a smartphone or computer with a dedicated app can be used to trigger the camera wirelessly.
 More recent DSLR and mirrorless cameras often have a wifi connection that enables you to control the camera from a decent distance using a smartphone, in my experience up to about 50m.
 That way, you don’t even need to be physically present next to the camera, and can include yourself in the picture.